sage-code/.github/profile/contribute.md

 # Know-How

 Our website is distribute in many repositories.
 The main repository is the /root repository.
 When you start your contribution you must fork or clone: /immages and /root repositories into a working folder: ~/sagecode.
 You must copy all files from /root into the working folder.
-We do not wor with repo in repo so we don not maintain the copy.
+We do not work with a repo in a repo, so we don not maintain the copy.
 This is just for testing.
+Instead we maintain the /root repository and copy again to working folder for further testing.

 # References

-You find more in Sage-Code [discutions](https://github.com/orgs/sage-code/discussions).
-Every repository has a discution board and a readme files that contains info about that particular project.
-Follow this info and add info when you have it.
+You can ask questions on Sage-Code general [discutions](https://github.com/orgs/sage-code/discussions) board.
+Every repository has also a discution board and a readme file that contains info about that particular project.
+Follow this info and update new info when you have it.

 For private discutions and more exclusive learnig resources use these links: